Pressures at work and home, or worries about the future, on top of coping with health issues, tiredness and sickness can be overwhelming.

 4. Rest when you need to

-It’s hard to feel cheerful if you’re exhausted and uncomfortable.
+It’s hard to feel cheerful if you’re exhausted and uncomfortable, so make sure you take time to rest when you can.

 5. Ask for practical help from family or friends

-Can they cook you a meal, help with the shopping, look after your children?
+Can they cook you a meal, help with the shopping, or look after your children?
+Don't be afraid to ask for help, family and friends are there to support you.

-6. Be realistic about how much you can do (at work, at home, in your social life)
+6. Be realistic about how much you can do (whether at work, at home, or in your social life)

 7. Eat well